 Homeschooling moms Paula Winget and Nancy Fileccia have developed an extensive line of lapbooks.
 While A Journey Through Learning lapbooks are very similar to others in format and design, they have created lapbooks to accompany some of the most popular programs.
 Among these “companion” lapbooks are those for the Trail Guide to Learning series, Cantering the Country, Galloping the Globe, Trail Guide to U.S. Geography, Trail Guide to World Geography, and Trail Guide to Bible Geography (primary books all from Geography Matters), the TruthQuest series, and Apologia's Young Explorer Science series.

-I was really impressed with the Trail Guide to Learning Lapbooks.
+I was really impressed with the Trail Guide to Learning Lapbooks that I was able to review.
 There are actually two lapbook sets for each Trail Guide to Learning course—one for each of the two volumes.
 Within each set are three lapbooks to construct—a total of six lapbooks for each two-volume Trail Guide study.
 In the set for Paths of Exploration that I reviewed, students construct a lapbook for each of the primary study areas: Columbus, Jamestown, Pilgrims, Daniel Boone, Lewis and Clark, and Trails West.
 The lapbook approach is entirely in keeping with the Charlotte Mason approach of the Trail Guide, but it does not cover all assignments in the study.
 Students will be doing quite a bit of writing, drawing, and other work besides the lapbooks since this is a very comprehensive study covering many subject areas.
 But the activities in the lapbooks contribute directly to the study to teach and reinforce lesson material in a manner that should appeal to many students.
 They are not “fluffy” artwork that could just as easily be skipped.
 Instead, the activities accomplish such things as teaching geography and vocabulary, reviewing key points, and creating an easy study guide for review.

 Charlotte Mason methodology plays a major role in all the products I reviewed as evidenced by the incorporation of narration, dictation, investigation, discussion, drawing, real books, and other techniques.
 In addition, all lapbooks I reviewed had Christian content.
 Even Inside My Body begins with students copying Genesis 1:27.